A look at what’s happening in New York with the coronavirus

 SCHOOLS

-Pressure mounted to close schools in New York City and throughout the state.
+Despite mounting pressure, schools in New York City remain open, making it an outlier among a growing list of cities and states, from Pennsylvania to Oregon, that are closing schools for a week or more as part of a nationwide attempt to limit the spread of what’s known as COVID-19.

+Mayor Bill de Blasio raised concerns about the unintended consequences of leaving more than 1.1 million students with no place to go.
+He said a shutdown could end up lasting the rest of the school year, or even the calendar year, once “momentum is lost.”

-New York City Council Speaker Corey Johnson urged the mayor Friday to shutter the district, the nation’s largest with more than 1.1 million pupils.
+New York City Council Speaker Corey Johnson was among those who urged the mayor Friday to shutter the district, the nation’s largest.

 The Roman Catholic Archdiocese of New York and the Diocese of Brooklyn said they would close elementary schools in their systems for at least a week, and the Success Academy charter school chain said it would suspend on-campus instruction.